Offset price rises in your packaging

-With packaging potentially contributing up to 10 percent of the total cost of a product (depending on industry sector/market), price increases here will almost certainly have a knock-on effect for customers and consumers.
+With packaging potentially contributing up to 10 per cent of the total cost of a product (depending on industry sector/market), price increases here will almost certainly have a knock-on effect for customers and consumers.

 Even large household name retailers are not immune.
-Former Sainsbury’s boss, Justin King, has said previously…
+Former Sainsbury’s boss, Justin King, has said previously:

 “Retailers’ margins are already squeezed.
-So there is no room to absorb input price pressures and costs will need to be passed on.”
+So there is no room to absorb input price pressures, and costs will need to be passed on.”

-It is not all doom and gloom, however…
+It is not all doom and gloom, however.

-- Consider alternatives and lifetime costs
+- Consider alternatives and lifetime costs.

-- Reduce amount of packaging you use
+- Reduce the amount of packaging you use.

-- Take advantage of economies of scale
+- Take advantage of economies of scale.

-- Minimise your storage overheads
+- Minimise your storage overheads.

-- Conduct a full review of your packaging processes
+- Conduct a full review of your packaging processes.

-Continue reading for further details on these tactics, and the impact they could make on your packaging.
+Continue reading for further details on these tactics and the impact they could make on your packaging.

 Consider alternative packaging and the lifetime costs

-Is it protecting your items fully in transit.
-Is it using the optimum corrugated material.
+Is it protecting your items fully in transit?
+Is it using the optimum corrugated material?
 Is it allowing efficiency and lean production in your warehouse or factory?

 Often, the hidden costs of your packaging are the ones you should focus on first.

-This final point also ties in with taking a long term look at your packaging.
+This final point also ties in with taking a long-term look at your packaging.

 Could you use returnable packaging in certain parts of your supply chain or production processes?
-Whilst a higher initial cost, switching to plastic from corrugated in certain scenarios can see vastly reduced lifetime costs (plus realise recycling and environmental benefits too).
+Whilst a higher initial cost, switching to plastic from corrugated in specific scenarios can see vastly reduced lifetime costs (plus realise recycling and environmental benefits too).

-2: Reduce the amount of packaging you use
+Reduce the amount of packaging you use

 You could even consider changing the sizes of your boxes.
-Custom packaging, which would usually be smaller than the nearest stock option, would reduce the amount of void fill required, and the costs of purchasing, storing and adding it.
+Custom packaging, almost always smaller than the nearest stock option, would reduce the amount of void fill required and the costs of purchasing, storing and adding it.

 Just remember – any changes mustn’t impact the protection levels provided by your packaging and contribute to increased product returns (and the associated costs).

-3: Leverage packaging economies of scale
+Leverage packaging economies of scale

 One way to resolve this issue is to look at rationalising your packaging.

-4: Minimise the storage overheads of your packaging
+Minimise the storage overheads of your packaging

 Warehouse space isn’t cheap.